-In Reception children will be taught to understand that letters are written on a base line and that all cursive letters start on the line and end with a hook.
-They will begin to form some recognisable joined-up cursive letters, capital letters and numerals.
+In Reception children will be taught to understand that letters are written on a base line.
+They will begin to form recognisable letters with a flick at the end in preparation for cursive handwriting.
 They will begin to understand different shaped letter families.
-Reception children will be encouraged to use clearly identified letters to communicate meaning using our preferred handwriting style.
-New letter sounds in phonics will be introduced in the cursive style.
-In summer term, reception children will practice their handwriting in stand-alone lessons for 10 minutes 3 times a week.
+Reception children will be encouraged to use clearly identified letters to communicate meaning using a legible handwriting style.
+New letter sounds and graphemes will be introduced in their daily systematic phonics lessons through Bug Club phonics.
+Children will practise their handwriting in stand-alone handwriting lessons once a week.

 In Key Stage 1 children will learn to write legibly using upper and lower case letters with correct joins.
 They will form capital letters and use them appropriately.
 Children will be taught to ensure that letters sit on the base line and are consistent in size with ascenders and descenders that are the correct length and formation.

-Key stage 1 teachers will introduce new phonics sounds using the letterjoin handwriting style during their daily phonics sessions, and also at least twice a week for 15 minutes at a time in specific handwriting sessions.
+Key stage 1 teachers will practise writing new phonics sounds using the letterjoin handwriting style during their daily phonics sessions.